-Both individual and group therapy have a wealth of benefits – group therapy helps to create a safe environment and support network among those who are going through similar issues.
+Individual and group therapy have a wealth of benefits – group therapy helps create a safe environment and support network among those going through similar issues.

-Individual therapy will be very focused on you; a therapist will help you to connect with your inner emotions, come to terms with them, and not let them affect your life.
+Individual therapy will focus on you; a therapist will help you connect with your inner emotions, come to terms with them, and not let them affect your life.

 Group therapy can also include: